gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

         id: deploy
         run: |
           aws deploy create-deployment \
-            --application-name FlightSearchAppDeploy \
+            --application-name YOUR_DEPLOYMENT_APPLICATION_NAME \
-            --deployment-group-name FlightSearchAppDG \
+            --deployment-group-name YOUR_DEPLOYMENT_GROUP_NAME \
             --deployment-config-name CodeDeployDefault.OneAtATime \
             --github-location repository=${{ github.repository }},commitId=${{ github.sha }}
 ```

 The `name` section is just the name of the workflow, that will be shown on GitHub Actions dashboard.
 The `on` section describes what will trigger the workflow, in our case a **push** in the `master` branch.

 The `jobs` sections describes the actions itself.
-In this example we defined two jobs, `build` and `deploy`.
-Under each job we must define its ```name```, its `runs-on` and its `steps`.
-The `runs-on` section describes the environment in which the code defined in steps will be run, we will use a linux environment thanks to the `ubuntu-latest` value.
-We can optionally define a `needs` key, which allows us to execute the jobs in series, in our example we have defined that the job `deploy` needs `build`, this will guarantee that the former will be run after the completion of the latter.
+In this example we defined only one job `deploy` as the build part is done directly in AWS.
+Under each job we must define its `name`, its `runs-on` and its `steps`.
+The `runs-on` section describes the environment in which the code defined in the step will be run, we will use a linux environment thanks to the `ubuntu-latest` value.

-## Build job
-The build job is run to assure that the code can be built before deploying it to AWS.
-This following will guide you through the build process of our example app, if you are using your own app you may adapt it.

-Our first step consists on setting up Node.js, to do so we can use a pre-defined action called `actions/setup-node@v3` and specify `node-version` under the key `with` of our step.
-This step is executed on the root directory, so we don't need to specify the `working-directory`.

-Next we are going to build the backend, with is located in the `back` folder.
-To build the backend and assure it's running correctly, we need to pass our Amadeus credentials as environment variables, this can be done easily using the `env` key with a new key for each environment variable.
-GitHub Secrets data we defined before can be easily accessed using `${{ secrets.YOUR_KEY }}`.
-Finally, under the `run` key you can set the commands that are will be run in this step, in our case, `npm install` and `npm run serve`.

-Next we are going to build the frontend, following the same logic we set the `working-directory` and the `run` commands.

 ## Deploy job
-Now we are going to setup the deployment.
-This job will also run on `ubuntu-latest` environment but his time it will need the `build` job to be completed, as we do not want to deploy an application that is not building.

 The first step is to configure the AWS credentials, to do so we are going to use the action available on `aws-actions/configure-aws-credentials@v1`.
-To use this actions we need to pass the ID and secret of our user and he AWS region we are using, which we defined in the secrets before.
+To use this action we need to pass the ID and secret of our user and the AWS region we are using, which we defined in the secrets before.

-Next to execute the deployment, we are going to run a command passing our deployment parameters as well as our repository's name and the hash of the commit we want to use.
+Next, to execute the deployment, we are going to run a command passing our deployment parameters as well as our repository's name and the hash of the commit we want to use.
 The `application-name` and `deployment-group-name` are respectively the name of the application and the deployment group we created on **CodeDeploy**.
 By using the variables `github.repository`  and `github.sha` we have the current repository and the hash of the last commit.

-#
+## Conclusion

 Now that everything is set, once you push to your repository, the workflow will be triggered and it will be deployed to your EC2 instance on AWS.
 To access your app's default ports (HTTP, HTTPS), use the public address of your EC2 instance, which can be easily found in the instance's summary.